jdkingsbury/Ratings-And-Projections/README.md

-## NBA AI Project
+## NBA Prediction Project

 The project is still in development.
-The Goal of the project is to train an AI on how to grade players and show their future projections.
+The Goal of the project was to train an AI on how to grade players and show their future projections.
+I plan to also plan to implement showing live stat line odds and the probability of the player hitting their stat line.

 ### To use the project you will need to have these packages installed: